Vaesea/anothertux/README.md

 World 1 is Icy Island.
 (II Castle will be based on the ice mechanic and the sliding mechanic and will be named Slippery Fortress) (II Boss is Yeti.
 He will not have his Pinch Mode and he will just be 3 lives)

+Mid-Way Level 1 (World 1.5 technically) would be a level based around...
+Actually I'm not sure.

-World 2 is Rooted Forest and Ghost Forest.
-(RF Castle will be based on the walljump mechanic and will be named Overgrown Tower) (GF Castle will be based on the lanterns and will be named Lantern Temple) (RF Boss is Spooky Tree) (GF Boss is Ghost Tree)
+World 2 is Giant Sewers (GS Castle will be based on entering pipes and swimming) (GS Boss is undecided)

-World 3 is Tropical Paradise and Tropical Volcano.
-(TP Castle will be based on the Oak enemy {yes im talking about the scrapped supertux oak enemy} and it will actually be half-outside and half-inside but not in seperate sectors, if you know.
-Those who know.
-Scary Trollge face.
-Sigma Ohio, even!
-It will be named Destroyed Dungeon) (TP Boss is Toucan and Master Totem)
+World 3 is Poisonous Desert (PD Castle will be based on rising poison) (PD Boss is undecided but might be a poison monster thingy)

-World 4 is Huge Airship (A new world not seen in SuperTux) (HA Castle will be based on little fighting arenas and non-dangerous trolls like Pick A Door (but good) and places where you have to fight enemies like Captain Snowballs or whatever) (HA Boss is Capto, which is a Captain Snowball but better.
+World 4 is Huge Airship (HA Castle will be based on little fighting arenas and non-dangerous trolls like Pick A Door (but good) and places where you have to fight enemies like Captain Snowballs or whatever) (HA Boss is Capto, which is a Captain Snowball but better.
 He's a more difficult reskin of the Yeti with the Yeti's Pinch Mode)

-World 5 is Halloween Island (HI Boss is Pumpking, which is a Pumpkin, with a crown, and all the halloween stuff like skulls, a witch hat and horns) (The way to defeat Pumpking would be to make it rot faster, like how a Pumpkin rots / molds fast in real life)

-World 6 is Christmas Island (More snowy than Icy Island, with more christmas decorations) (CI Boss is Evil Penguin, which is the blue penguin with a Spiky hat idea from SuperTux.
-He's basically a dispenser) (The way to defeat Evil Penguin would be to survive)

-World 7 might be based on Japan since I saw in one of the Snowball XCF files, there was a japanese hat and I think it's a nice idea, however, NewerSMB already did the Japan World idea and there's enough NSMB references in the mod anyways.
+World 5 is Mountain Mines (MM Castle will be based on walljumping and climbable objects) (MM Boss will either be an absolutely GIANT owl or a Grizzly Bear) (Giant Owl would work by sending other Owls to drop skydives and then it'll dive down like a Zeekling to attack Tux.
+It's pinch mode will be it flying away {which means you have to climb more mountain to get to it} and then it'll do it's diving down thing when Tux gets there) (Grizzly Bear would work by throwing various enemies at Tux while hiding behind a wall, but then that wall would get revealed and it'd only take 1 hit to defeat it, however, there'd be multiple different phases anyways)

+World 6 is Fluffy Clouds (FC Castle will be based on the Flip Potion and gravity) (FC Boss will be a Robot Nolok who acts exactly like the Ghost Tree)

+World 7 is The Cursed Forest (It'll look like Halloween Island without grass, just rocks, dirt and trees.
+Also, no water, just poison and lava) (CF Castle will be a mansion and it will be based on 2 new mechanics, the Reveal Block and the Hide Block) (CF boss will be a giant pumpkin named Pumpking and to defeat him, you'd need to make him mold / rot faster)

+World 8 is Savanna Island (Temporary name)

-World 8 is Aquatic Cave (Way more water-based than Tropical Paradise, but since Tux's underwater controls are way better than most games, it'll actually be some FUN underwater levels...
+World 9 is Aquatic Cave (Way more water-based than Tropical Paradise, but since Tux's underwater controls are way better than most games, it'll actually be some FUN underwater levels...
 Although there might be some little puzzles and maze levels) (AC Boss is Fisheater.
 It eats Fish and is a Fish, but also eats literally every living being ever) (The way to defeat it would be to just swim away from it, which makes the boss fight just an autoscroller level, however, when you touch the fish, it's INSTANT death, no losing power-ups, just death)

-World 9 is Savanna Island (Temporary name)

 World 10 is Crocodile Swamp (Nolok is a crocodile, I think) (CS Boss is Nolok, and it is the final boss.
 Nolok would be like a combination of the Ghost Tree, with the roots, and the Yeti, with how Nolok would work.
 Nolok would have 2 phases, both with 5 lives.
 Phase 1 would be like fighting an entire factory level and phase 2 would be like fighting the Yeti and the Ghost Tree (or more accurately, an invincible, invisible Root Sapling))